clue/reactphp-buzz/README.md

 ### DNS

-The [`Sender`](#sender) is also resposible for creating the underlying TCP/IP connection to the remove HTTP server and hence has to orchestrate DNS lookups.
+The [`Sender`](#sender) is also responsible for creating the underlying TCP/IP connection to the remote HTTP server and hence has to orchestrate DNS lookups.
 By default, it uses a `Connector` instance which uses Google's public DNS servers (`8.8.8.8`).